raspberrypilearning/flower-generator/en/step_3.md

 --- task ---

-Click the green flag to test your code and make sure you see a flower.
+Click the green flag to test your code and check whether you see a flower.

 --- /task ---

 --- task ---

-Now change your code to move and draw another flower:
+Now change your code to move the sprite and then draw another flower:

 ![flower sprite](images/flower-sprite.png)